mainkoon81/ooo-Minkun-Model-Collection-II/README.md

  - Log Odd Ratio
    - What if the Grp membership probability of 'g1', 'g2' are the same?
-   - The vector point is the part of `Linear Decision line` !!!
+   - Then we can say that the given vector point is the part of `Linear Decision line` !!!
    <img src="https://user-images.githubusercontent.com/31917400/52279937-9a0b4e00-2952-11e9-96b6-429365f02fe8.jpg" />